Jimbly/LD41-deck-shooter/README.md

 Start with: `npm start` (after running `npm i` once)

 Next:
-* Try putting deck under the action
-* Borders/frame
+* Borders/frame + slight vignette/glow
 * More levels - seed 10, order by difficulty?
   * Or, continue to unlimited mode after beating level 3?
 * Add high scores?
 Score is # of deaths, then total money earned?